Chaturmasya: Jainism

 During the four-month rainy-season period, when the mendicants must stay in one place, the chief sadhu of every group gives a daily sermon (pravacana, vyakhyana), attended mostly by women and older, retired men, but on special days by most of the lay congregation.
 During their eight months of travel, the sadhus give sermons whenever requested, most often when they come to a new village or town in their travels.

 One of the most important Jain festivals, Paryushana, falls during the beginning of this period, which concludes with Forgiveness Day, Kshamavani Diwas, wherein lay people and disciples say Micchami Dukkadam and ask forgiveness from each other.
 Amongst Jain merchants, there is a tradition of inviting monks to their respective cities during Chaturmasya to give religious instruction.

-In Jainism, the third part of the classical Jain text Kalpa Sutra, written by Bhadrabahu I in the 1st century AD, deals with rules for ascetics and laws during the four months (chaturmas) of the rainy season, when ascetics temporarily abandon their wandering life and settle down amidst the laity.
+In Jainism, the third part of the classical Jain text Kalpa Sutra, written by Bhadrabahu I in the 4th century BCE, deals with rules for ascetics and laws during the four months (chaturmas) of the rainy season, when ascetics temporarily abandon their wandering life and settle down amidst the laity.
 This is the time when the festival of Paryushan is celebrated and the Kalpasutra is traditionally recited.

 Buddhism

 Gautama Buddha stayed at the royal garden of King Bimbisara of Rajgir, whom he had recently converted, for the period of Chaturmasya and gave sermons: this practice is followed by monks to this day.
 Another reason for ascetics to stay in one place during the rainy season is that the tropical climate produces a large number of insects, which would be trampled by travelling monks.

 Vassa is varsha-vas i.e. three-month annual stay observed by Theravada monks.
 It begins with Asalha Puja.
 At the end of Bassa, during Kathina, new robes are donated by the laity to the monks.
+Kathina is a Buddhist festival which comes at the end of Vassa, the three-month rainy season retreat for Theravada Buddhists in Bangladesh (known as Kaṭhina Cībar Dān), Myanmar, Thailand, India, Sri Lanka, Vietnam, Cambodia, Laos, Malaysia, and Singapore..
+The season during which a monastery may hold Kathina is one month long, beginning after the full moon of the eleventh month in the Lunar calendar (usually October).